Vikram Batra: Capture of Point 4875

-Upon reaching Mushkoh Valley, the 13 JAK Rifles was placed under the command of 79 Mountain Brigade.
-The next assignment for Batra's battalion was to capture the Point 4875, a strategically important peak located in the Mushkoh Valley.
-Since the feature dominated the National Highway 1 completely from Dras to Matayan, it became imperative for the Indian Army to capture Point 4875.
-A stretch of 30–40 kilometres of the national highway was under direct observation of the enemy.
-From Point 4875, Pakistani artillery observers could easily see Indian gun positions, army camps and troop movement, and bring down effective artillery fire at will.

-On 1 July 1999, Major S Vijay Bhaskar, 'A' Company commander and Lt.
+The next assignment for Batra's battalion was to capture the Point 4875 On 1 July 1999, Major S Vijay Bhaskar, 'A' Company commander and Lt.
 Col. Joshi, commanding officer of the 13 JAK Rifles, conducted their preliminary reconnaissance, after climbing to a vantage point, and formulated an attack plan.
 Subsequently, on 2 July, General Officer Commanding 8 Mountain Division, Major General Mohinder Puri and Brigadier Rajesh Kumar Kakkar Commander 79 Mountain Brigades and Lt Col Y.K.
 Joshi, Commanding Officer 13 JAK Rifles gathered at 79 Mountain Brigades headquarters, to discuss the plan.

 The battalion was deployed to firebase, located in a defiladed area, approximately 1500 metres from the Point 4875.
 Over the two days, on 2 and 3 July, weapons carriers from the 13 JAK Rifles and 28 Rashtriya Rifles dumped ammunition and heavy weapons.
-During the day of 4 July, the company commanders of 'A' and 'C' Companies, Major S.V.
-Bhaskar and Major Gurpreet Singh, conducted their final reconnaissance and showed the objectives to their 'O' groups.

 At 1800 hours that same day, artillery bombardment of the enemy positions on Point 4875 commenced, and continued throughout the whole night.
-155 mm Bofors Howitzers, 105 mm Field Guns, and multi barrel rocket launchers were used in the bombardment of Point 4875.
 At 2030 hours, under cover of artillery fire, 'A' and 'C' Companies began climbing the Point 4875.
 Captain Vikram Batra was lying in a sleeping bag near the Mushkoh nullah, and was down with fever and fatigue.
 His commanding officer had ordered him to rest even though his battalion, 13 JAK Rifles, had launched its attack on Point 4875.

-Both the assault companies were leading the offensive from the right flank.
-The soldiers had to take out enemy pockets of resistance which they encountered en route.
-However at one point, a strategically located machine gun halted the advance, and by first light the troops were still 50 meters short of the target.
-Now it was getting dangerous because in daylight, Indian soldiers could easily be seen by the Pakistanis.
-The attack was also halted by very effective sniper fire from Pakistani soldiers hiding behind rocks.